Last Updated: 2/2/2020 | February 2nd, 2020

 5. Active Wine Adventures

 As the name suggests, Active Wine Adventures offers tours that include more than just wine tasting, so it’s a great way to explore Napa Valley.
-For example, the Hike & Wine tours start with a two-hour hike in some of valley’s beautiful landscapes and move on to a lunch and winery tasting experience.
+For example, the Hike & Wine tours start with a two-hour hike in some of the valley’s beautiful landscapes and move on to a lunch and winery tasting experience.
 These cost $139 plus lunch because you can choose from a high-end restaurant lunch or a vineyard picnic.
 They offer similar tours in the Sonoma area, too.

 6. Green Dream Tours